|Media||Sound bites||Photo Gallery||Contact us|

 John has recently retired as Director of Music at Gateways School, Harewood, and was previously Director of Music at Ashville College, Harrogate.
 He conducts both Wetherby Choral Society and Ripon Choral Society.
 He has held the position of Director of the New Westminster Chorus, Marlow Choral Society and St Oswald Singers in Sowerby.
 He has also been deputy and guest conductor of Sheffield Bach Society and Harrogate Philharmonic Orchestra.

 Marjorie's first love has always been accompanying - she describes herself as "addicted to dots".
 She studied for four years at the Royal Academy of Music, moving then into a Head of Music post at Pontefract and District Girls High School.
 After having her family, she pursued freelance work teaching piano and accompanying.
 She was a founder repetiteur with Opera North and has played for Leeds Festival Chorus for 25 years, working with many notable conductors and soloists.
-She has accompanied Wetherby Choral Society for over 20 years.
+She has accompanied Wetherby Choral Society for well over 30 years.

 The Society wishes to express its sincere gratitude to our sponsors for their very kind and generous support.